Fetal Lie, Presentation, Position, and Station

 ECV is a provider-performed abdominal maneuver to rotate a malpresenting fetus into cephalic lie before or during labor-adjacent decision windows.

-• Reported success in this source is about 58 percent.
+• Reported ECV success is about 58 percent.

 • Higher success contexts include multiparity, unengaged presenting part, posterior placenta, and normal amniotic fluid volume.